-Submit copy of Form DD- 214 (Discharge of U.S. Armed Forces) with your return.
-Once Form DD-214 is submitted for the first time, you do not have to send it again.
+Keep for your records copy of Form DD-214 (Discharge of U.S. Armed Forces).

 Line 6 - Enter the interest paid or accrued on a loan for the acquisition of an automobile which is guaranteed by it.
 The deduction shall be allowed for only one vehicle and will not exceed \$1,200 (\$600 if married filing separately), unless both spouses consent that one of them take this deduction in full.